oven-sh/bun/README.md

 - `make jsc`
 - `zig build`

-This compiles JavaScriptCore, compiles bun’s `.cpp` bindings for JavaScriptCore (which are the object files using JavaScriptCore) and outputs a new `bun` binary with your changes.
+This compiles JavaScriptCore, compiles bun's `.cpp` bindings for JavaScriptCore (which are the object files using JavaScriptCore) and outputs a new `bun` binary with your changes.

 bun also statically links these libraries:

 - [`boringssl`](https://boringssl.googlesource.com/boringssl/), which has [several licenses](https://boringssl.googlesource.com/boringssl/+/refs/heads/master/LICENSE)
 - [`libarchive`](https://github.com/libarchive/libarchive), which has [several licenses](https://github.com/libarchive/libarchive/blob/master/COPYING)
 - [`libiconv`](https://www.gnu.org/software/libiconv/), which is LGPL2.
-It’s a dependency of libarchive.
+It's a dependency of libarchive.
 - [`lol-html`](https://github.com/cloudflare/lol-html/tree/master/c-api), which is MIT licensed
 - [`mimalloc`](https://github.com/microsoft/mimalloc), which is MIT licensed
 - [`picohttp`](https://github.com/h2o/picohttpparser), which is dual-licensed under the Perl License or the MIT License